nitishdayal/notes/secrets_of_the_javascript_ninja_second_edition/README.md

 ## Goal:

-Complete book, gain confidence, become a JS ninja will ~all the secrets~.
+Complete book, gain confidence, become a JS ninja with ~all the secrets~.